Skip to content

 The four dimensions

-The Skill Score is a weighted composite of four sub-scores, each rated 0 to 100.
-The weights and the signals each sub-score reads from are listed below.
+When a skill has been benchmarked, the Skill Score is a weighted composite of an effectiveness measurement plus three hygiene sub-scores, each rated 0 to 100.
+Until then it is provisional (see below).
 Nothing is secret — we publish the rubric because a score whose method is hidden is just an opinion with a logo on it.

 Does the skill execute arbitrary code?
 Does it ship credentials safely?
 Does it respect the agent's sandbox, or break out of it?
 Does the install path require piping a script from a stranger's domain into a shell?
 Static analysis reads the source code, not just the docs, and combines results with npm audit / package-registry security advisories where applicable.